smarts-project/smarts-project.github.io/_pages/terms-of-use.md

 ---
-permalink: /terms-of-use/
+permalink: /terms-of-participation/
-title: "Terms of Use"
+title: "Terms of participation"
 ---

 # Conditions of Participation for the SMARTS Competition